nailson80/slugpug/README.md

-# slugpug
+#Slug Pug
-Slug Pug, an HTML5 game similar to the classic Snake game.
+An HTML5 game similar to the classic Snake game, only this one has Pugs.